kmaasrud/vmc-fys4411/doc/src/02_theory.md

 Importance sampling, compared to the brute force Metropolis sampling, sets a bias on the sampling, leading it on a better path.
 This means that the desired standard deviation is acquired after fewer Monte Carlo cycles.

 For our quantum mechanical scenario with boson particles in a magnetic trap, the bias has its root in the so-called quantum force.
 This quantum force pushes the walker (the boson particle) to the regions where the trail wave function is large.
-It is clear that this yields a faster convergence, compared to the Metropolis algorithm where the walker has the same probability of moving in all directions.
+It is clear that this yields a faster convergence compared to the Metropolis algorithm, where the walker has the same probability of moving in all directions.

 The quantum force $\mathbf{F}$ is given by the formula
 $$